clauderic/react-tiny-virtual-list/README.md

 `VirtualList` has no way of knowing when its underlying data has changed, since it only receives a itemSize property.
 If the itemSize is a `number`, this isn't an issue, as it can compare before and after values and automatically call `recomputeSizes` internally.
  However, if you're passing a function to `itemSize`, that type of comparison is error prone.
 In that event, you'll need to call `recomputeSizes` manually to inform the `VirtualList` that the size of its items has changed.

+### Note
+If you are using react-tiny-virtual-list to show a list which can be sorted you might encounter this scenario:

+On sorting the data, there is no effect on the rendered list.
+But when scrolled, the list gets re-rendered.

+`List` uses [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent), so it only updates when it's props change.
+You can force it to re-render by calling [forceUpdate](https://reactjs.org/docs/react-component.html#forceupdate) on it or by passing it an extra prop that will change every time your data changes.

 ## Reporting Issues
 Found an issue?
 Please [report it](https://github.com/clauderic/react-tiny-virtual-list/issues) along with any relevant details to reproduce it.